About Us

 The work of the commission is supported administratively and technical by a full time Secretariat.
 This entails coordinating the work streams of the Commission, managing the research and consultative processes, drafting reports, liaising with stakeholders, as well as logistical support for NPC meetings.

-The Secretariat is headed by a Secretary of National Planning, Mr Tshediso Matona, supported by the Deputy Secretary of National Planning, Dr Kefiloe Masiteng and a team of sector experts.
+The Secretariat is headed by a Secretary of Planning, Dr Kefiloe Masiteng supported by the Acting Deputy Secretary of National Planning, Mr Ashraf Kariem and a team of sector experts.
 In addition, technical support is also drawn from the Department of Planning, Monitoring and Evaluation (DPME).

 National Planning Commission Mandate